-Nevertheless, this is a fantastic opportunity to see and photograph a high rate of bright meteors and fireballs; fragments of comet Swift-Tuttle meeting their fiery end at about 55 km per second in the upper mesosphere.
+Every year, mid-August brings the peak of the Perseid meteor shower, making for a fantastic opportunity to see and photograph a usually high rate of bright meteors and fireballs.
+These meteors are actually fragments of comet Swift-Tuttle meeting their fiery end at about 55 km per second in the upper mesosphere.

-True to their name, the Perseids appear to originate from a region in the Perseus constellation, which reaches its highest elevation during daylight hours.
+The Perseids are active from mid July until late August, and appear to originate from a region in the Perseus constellation, which reaches its highest elevation during daylight hours.

 It’s therefore more favourable to observe after midnight across the peak dates.

-This figure is lower than the often quoted Zenithal Hourly Rate (ZHR) of between 100-110, but the ZHR is something of an ideal figure to illustrate the relative performance of a meteor shower.
+The oft-quoted Zenithal Hourly Rate (ZHR) of the Perseids is usually between 100-110, but the ZHR is something of an ideal figure to illustrate the relative performance of a meteor shower.

 Real rates will always be much lower.

 John Elder took this image of a Perseid streaking across the Milky Way.
 John used a Canon EOS 60Da DSLR camera.